lopotras/WoltPartner-Schedule/README.md

 # WoltPartner-Schedule
 A little help to get the Wolt shifts you want.

+The script uses GUI automation to try and book chosen shifts in the WoltPartner App opened in BlueStacks 4.

 This is a project I developed while working with Wolt as a courier to facilitate scheduling the shifs.
 The code generator was created as an excersise project after finishing the JavaScript course on Ivan on Tech Academy.